0xMati/Tech-Blog/Entra ID/Authentication/Cloud Kerberos Trust in Disconnected forest.md

 ---
-title: "Lab : Playing with Cloud Kerberos Trust in Disconnected Forest" - Work in Progress
+title: "Lab : Playing with Cloud Kerberos Trust in Disconnected Forest - **Work in Progress** "
 date: 2025-05-20
 ---